-The following applies -
+The following applies :

-- 1. All students must have parental permission. - 2.
-No student will be restricted in his/her participation because of cost of the trip. - 3.
-Student may participate in a fundraiser/or pay set amount to offset cost of trip. - 4.
-The student must not have had any suspension during the second semester. - 5.
-Any student who receives an out-of-school suspension or flunking more than one class during the second semester will be prohibited from going on the trip.
+- All students must have parental permission. - No student will be restricted in his/her participation because of the cost of the trip. - Students may participate in a fundraiser/or pay a set amount to offset the cost of the trip. - The student must not have had any suspension during the second semester. - Any student who receives an out-of-school suspension or flunking more than one class during the second semester will be prohibited from going on the trip.